 No problem!
-After marking the position on your tile etch around the circle using the blade.
-Just enough to penetrate the glaze, then cut into the center of the tile, aiming to get your blade all the way through to the other side.
+After marking the position on your tile etch around the circle using the diamond blade.
+Just enough to penetrate the glaze, then cut into the center of the tile, aiming to get your diamond blade all the way through to the other side.

 I have been doing this for many years and found it is the quickest and easiest way for making such holes.

 If you take care you can get a perfect round hole.
 It’s definitely an essential skill to add if you haven’t already.

 However the masonry tile saw isn’t only capable of cutting such common tile types, it is also supremely capable of cutting tiles made from natural stone.

 And Marble are just a few examples of what a good tile saw can cut.